You are here

 - Suitability for intended audience

 - Availability of subscriptions and standing orders for popular materials, reference and nonfiction items published or released annually

 *As adopted by the Council of the American Library Association

 C. Reconsideration of Materials

-The Meridian Library District Board is legally responsible for all matters relating to the operation of the library.
+Pursuant to Title 33, Chapter 27 of the Idaho Code, the Board of Trustees has among its powers the authority to establish policies for the governance of the Library.
+The Board authorizes the Director to establish regulations to further the Board’s policies.
 It delegates the responsibility for selection of library materials to the library staff as assigned through the Library Director.
 Suggestions for the library collection are welcomed from patrons.
 While a particular item may offend some patrons, selection of materials will not be based upon any anticipated approval or disapproval, but rather on the merits of the material and its value to the collection.
 The final responsibility for the selection decision rests with the Library.

 The use of library materials by patrons is an individual matter.
 Responsibility for children’s and teen’s use of library materials rests with their parents or legal guardians.

 Library patrons may object to selected library materials by completing the Request for Reconsideration form.
 Once a completed form is received by the Library Director, a thoughtful, deliberative process for reconsideration of the library materials identified by the library patron will begin.
-While each request for reconsideration will be handled on a case-by-case basis, designated staff will look at awards, reviews and demand for the particular item.
-The patron will be informed of the objectives of the process, the timeline, the review structure and the opportunity for appeal in accordance with the Request for Reconsideration Procedure.
+While each request for reconsideration will be handled on a case-by-case basis, designated staff will apply the selection criteria listed above in section B in the review of the challenged item.
+The patron will be informed of the objectives of the process, the timeline, the review structure and the opportunity for appeal in in writing.